 Christmas is almost upon us, and we’re all eager to have a bit of a rest, recharge, and spend quality time with our families.
-As we wind up 2022, it is a demanding time for construction as we try to complete jobs before the Christmas shutdown.
+As we wind up 2023, it is a demanding time as we try to complete jobs before the Christmas shutdown.
 This can make it tempting to take shortcuts, however, it can also lead to an increase in incidents, with the last two months of the year seeing a spike in workplace incidents.

 Common factors can include time pressure, working in the heat, and fatigue.
 It’s important that we all keep the health, safety, and well-being of workers first, especially at this time of year.

 It is important to start preparing for the Christmas shutdown so that you don’t have any interruptions during your break or come to a nasty surprise on your first day back.
-This is particularly important with residential sites which are mostly in populated areas.

-Is the worksite fenced off from the public and the boundary secure?
+Are dangerous areas fenced off from the public and the boundary secure?

 Is clear signage present to warn people of danger?

 Make sure your Hazard Board is up to date listing the current hazards and your contact details are clearly visible in case something does pop up you can be contacted quickly.
-If you need to order a project for your job this can be done through the HazardCo HUB
+If you need to order a Project for your job this can be done through the HazardCo HUB

 Have steps been taken to prevent any unauthorised access, e.g. are all ladders removed or their rungs boarded so they can’t be used?

 Remove any temptation to access hazardous areas.
 Where practical, remove all ladders, equipment and machinery from the site wherever possible, including scaffolding and excavation ladders, or block access.